 Volunteers live in the heart of an African village and play a vital role in the charity’s life changing development work.
 Since the project began, the children are achieving better results at school and have brighter futures ahead of them.
 To read more about the charity click here.

 During the school term you will teach at the local primary and middle school, as well as running after school and lunch time English lessons for the students aged 6-21 years old.
-These lessons help to develop the children’s English skills and confidence.
-You can teach vocabulary, music, art and sometimes other academic subjects such as maths, science or geography.
 When the schools are on holiday, volunteers organise popular school holiday classes and activities for the local children.
+You can teach English, music, art and sometimes other academic subjects such as maths, science or geography.

 If you do not have any prior teaching experience then you are required to a complete a Teaching English as a Foreign Language (TEFL) course or equivalent before joining the project.